BradleyA/Linux-admin/github-repository-traffic/README.md

 To install, follow these steps.
 Use git to pull or clone these scripts into a directory.
 If you do not have git then enter; "sudo apt-get install git" if using Ubuntu.
 On the GitHub page of this script use the "HTTPS clone URL" with the 'git clone' command.

-1) Change to the /tmp directory and download/clone the files to your system.
+1) Change to the /tmp directory and download/clone the files to your system (see Download files).

        cd /tmp
        git clone https://github.com/BradleyA/Linux-admin